South African Overseas Expeditionary Force: Palestine campaign (1917–1918)

+Military contributions and casualties

+With a population of roughly 6 million, between 1914 – 1918, over 250,000 South Africans of all races voluntarily served their country.
+It is likely that around 50% of white men of military age served during the war, more than 146,000 whites.
+83,000 Blacks and 2,500 Coloureds and Asians also served in either German South-West Africa, East Africa, the Middle East, or on the Western Front in Europe.
+Over 7,000 South Africans were killed, and nearly 12,000 were wounded during the course of the war.
+Eight South Africans won the Victoria Cross for gallantry, the Empire's highest and prestigious military medal.
+The Battle of Delville Wood and the sinking of the SS Mendi being the greatest single incidents of loss of life.

 Disbandment

 The SAOEF units and formations were disbanded in 1919.

 By the end of 1919, the units of the South African Overseas Expeditionary Force had returned to South Africa and were demobilised at camps at Cape Town, Durban, Pretoria and Potchefstroom.
 A Demobilisation Board and over 50 'Returned Soldiers Committees' were established to help reintegrate white servicemen back into civilian life.
 Many returned to jobs that had been reserved by their employers, whilst others joined the Allied Expeditionary Force in Russia that was fighting the Bolsheviks, and some became part of the radical mineworkers' movement that led the Rand Rebellion in 1922.
 Due to South African racial policies, employment support and official gratitude was never given to the Coloured, Black and Indian racial groups that had served.

 As there were no formal links between SAOEF units and the Union Defence Forces units which had provided their initial manpower, the SAOEF's war record, including its many honours, was not perpetuated by the UDF (except for the Cape Corps battle honours, which were allowed to the SA Cape Corps Service Battalion formed in 1973).